mganahl/PyTeN/README.md

 ## finite systems:

 * ground states using DMRG
-* Real time evolution using TEBD
+* Real time evolution using TEBD or TDVP

 ## infinite systems